Prasanthkota165/Group_H_SUDOKU-GENERATOR/README.md

 3. To run the project, give the command "make sudoku" in the terminal.

-4. An input message will appear requesting: a)The number of Sudoku puzzles (values from 1 to 40) and;
+4. An input message will appear requesting:
+    1. The number of Sudoku puzzles (values from 1 to 40) and;
-    b)The Sudoku puzzle's difficulty level (values 0, 1, 2, or 3)
+    2. The Sudoku puzzle's difficulty level (values 0, 1, 2, or 3)

 5. You can request a maximum of 40 Sudokus per software run.

 6. Their are 4 difficulty levels where:
-    a) Easy: input '0'
+    1. Easy: input '0'
-    b) Medium: input '1'
+    2. Medium: input '1'
-    c) Hard: input '2'
+    3. Hard: input '2'
-    d) Very Hard: input '3'
+    4. Very Hard: input '3'

 7. The output of the program will generate pairs of .CSV files equal to the number of requested puzzles:
-    a) Sudoku puzzle
+    1. Sudoku puzzle
-    b) Sudoku answer
+    2. Sudoku answer

     For example, if the input request is ten hard Sudoku puzzles, the program will generate ten Sudoku puzzles and their ten respective Sudoku solutions.